Regenerative Grazing Specialist

 Specific Areas of Expertise: Grazing, rangeland management and monitoring, genetic selection and husbandry of livestock (sheep, cattle, horses, livestock guardian dogs), biodiversity, process-based restoration; conflict resolution and consensus building

-Glaciated Plains Program Manager and Matador Ranch Manager, The Nature Conservancy in Montana; Sycan Marsh Preserve Manager and Ecologist, The Nature Conservancy in Oregon.
-1991 – 2007.
-I was the first fulltime manager for the 30,000 acre Sycan Marsh Preserve in Oregon and later for the 60,000 acre Matador Ranch in Montana.
-I managed all agricultural, environmental, financial and societal aspects of these properties with the primary goal of using well-managed cattle grazing to improve wildlife habitat, biodiversity and ecosystem function while also promoting livestock performance.
+Served as the first full-time manager for the 30,000-acre Sycan Marsh Preserve in Oregon and later for the 60,000 acre Matador Ranch in Montana.
+Managed all agricultural, environmental, financial, and societal aspects of these properties with the primary goal of using well-managed cattle grazing to improve wildlife habitat, biodiversity, and ecosystem function while also promoting livestock performance.

 Featured Publications and Presentations:

 Linda Poole Explains There’s No Cookbook for Regenerative Grazing but Networks are a Key Ingredient [Podcast]